tobybenjaminclark/mema/README.md

 > pip install -r 'requirements.txt'

 ### Installation
 In terms of installation, MeMa is easy to run and setup.
-Simply run the file at `codebank/mema_main_window.py`, this should setup and start the program.
+Simply run the file at `codebank/mema_main_window.py` with the `--emulator` flag to show that you want to emulate the buttons.
+This should setup and start the program.
 To create a new user, simply say 'new'.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>